harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 	- 9 for milking a cow
 		- 4 for failed milking
 		- none for talking or nuzzling

+#### Jealousy Penalty

+Unique to Celia, but Muffy has a similar penalty.
+You lose the initial 10 point bonus if you interact enough times with other young women.

+- -10 points if the other young women > 15 combined interactions
+	- includes Muffy, Nami, Flora, Chris

+#### Hugh Friendship

+Unique to Celia: you earn points from befriending Hugh.
+Each gift to Hugh converts to +1 heart point when Celia wakes up. (-1 for being anywhere below 17 friendship.
+The default is 50 friendship.)

+- Gifts to Hugh
+	- +1 favorite item (up to 3 per day)
+		- any milk
+		- maybe others?
+	- +1 "so good" item (up to 3 per day)
+		- any coin
+		- any wool
+		- Moon ore (not sugar ore)
+		- ball
+		- blocks
+		- maybe others?
+	- doesn't accept any egg
+	- doesn't accept tomato, or probably any vegetable
+	- doesn't accept goddess drop, or probably any flower
+	- doesn't accept fodder

 #### Animal Happiness